Sunday, July 7, 2024

 ~*~

-Normally at Tootie-Do Press we publish wide our full-length works and you can purchase those internationally from dozens of venues in ebook and in print from Amazon and IngramSpark, but we've shared a handful of short stories as Amazon exclusives.
-This is our first literary short story that falls outside our press mission, so we created a new imprint called Canid Craft in honor of our canine friends both domestic and wild.
+At Tootie-Do Press we publish wide and you can purchase our novels internationally from dozens of venues in print and ebook.
+But we've shared a handful of short stories as Amazon exclusives only.
+"The Respect of Stone" is our first literary short story that falls outside our press mission, so we created a new imprint called Canid Craft in honor of our canine friends both wild and domestic.
 There is a dog mentioned in the story that doesn't play a major role in the plot, but the big barn owl on the cover has some strong metaphorical significance.

 We hope you enjoy the tale!